check-spelling-sandbox/Azure-Sentinel/DataConnectors/DocuSign-SecurityEvents/README.md

 	```
 	   a.
 Go to your Resource Group --> Click on Function App `<<FunctionAppName>><<uniqueid>>`
 	   b.
 Click on Function App "Configuration" under Settings
 	   c.
-Click on envionment variable that has value in KeyVault under "Application Settings"
+Click on environment variable that has value in KeyVault under "Application Settings"
 	   d.
 Update value @Microsoft.KeyVault(SecretUri=<<Step 1 copied Secret Identifier URI>>).
 	   e.
 Before clicking OK, make sure the status is "Resolved"
     ```